johnmckenna-snd/portfolio-v2/src/markdown-pages/blog/serve-react-s3.md

 ## Create the IAM User

 IAM users allow granting of permissions for programmatic access and permission control.
-The idea here is that we want an IAM account with the least permissions possible so that if it's compromised an attacker can't do much damage.
+We want an IAM account with the least permissions possible so that if it's compromised an attacker can't do much damage.

 1. Navigate to the IAM console